Ctenanthe: Planting, Growing, and Care

 What is the difference between Ctenanthe and Calathea?

-The Ctenanthe and the Calathea belong to the same Marantaceae family, but they can be distinguished by the shape and texture of their leaves: those of the Ctenanthe are generally more elongated and rigid, while those of the Calathea are broader and more flexible with more varied patterns.
-The Calathea is also more sensitive to growing conditions and requires high humidity, whereas the Ctenanthe is more tolerant of variations in watering and moisture.
-Finally, the leaf movement (nastic movement) is more pronounced in the Calathea, which noticeably folds its foliage at night, while the Ctenanthe exhibits more subtle movements.
+The Ctenanthe and the Calathea belong to the same family, the Marantaceae, but they are distinguished by the shape and texture of their leaves: those of the Ctenanthe are generally more elongated and rigid, while those of the Calathea are broader and softer with more varied patterns.
+The Calathea is also more sensitive to growing conditions and requires high humidity, whereas the Ctenanthe is more tolerant of variations in watering and humidity.
+Finally, the movement of the leaves (nastic movement) is more pronounced in the Calathea, which distinctly folds its foliage at night, while the Ctenanthe exhibits more subtle movements.

 -